 Renewable energy costs less than even the cheapest fossil fuels

-Another reason that renewable energy has become cheaper than fossil fuels?
+Another reason that clean energy has become cheaper than fossil fuels?
 The energy sources themselves — the sun, the wind, hydropower — don’t cost a thing.
 Can’t say the same thing about an oil well.

 Fossil fuels cost us a lot in other ways